2025 Window Well Installation Cost Guide

 Labor Cost Breakdown by Experience Level

-The labor costs for window well installation are influenced by the experience level of the installation crew:
+The labor costs for window well installation vary based on the experience level of the crew:

 - Entry-Level Installers: Typically earn $18 to $22 per hour.
 They are generally new to the industry and work under supervision.